-Joseph Lee was born on July 19, 1849 in Boston, Massachusetts.
-As a boy he worked at a bakery, and soon began preparing, cooking and serving food.
+Joseph Lee was born on July 19, 1849, in Boston, Massachusetts.
+As a boy, he worked at a bakery and soon began preparing, cooking, and serving food.
 He eventually opened two successful restaurants in the Boston area.
 In the late 1890s, Lee owned and managed the Woodland Park Hotel in Newton, MA, for 17 years.
-In 1902, Lee opened a catering business called the Lee Catering Company that served the wealthy citizen of Boylston Street in the Back Bay.
+In 1902, he opened a catering business called the Lee Catering Company that served the wealthy citizen of Boylston Street in the Back Bay.
 He continued to expand his businesses and started operating the Squantum Inn also.

 Joseph Lee died in 1905 and is an honored pioneer in the food preparation industry.